Wolkabout/WolkConnect-C/README.md

 wolk_set_actuator_references (wolk_ctx_t *ctx, int num_of_items, const char *item, ...);
 ```

-If actuators are present, send initial actuator status to WolkSense
+If actuators are present, send initial actuator status to WolkAbout IoT platform
 Depending on the actuator type you can use:

 ```